couchbaselabs/docs-ng/content/moxi-manual-1.8/moxi-design-internals.markdown

 Most communication between the libconflate thread and the main thread uses the synchronous work task facility.

-**Unhandled:** `[:unknown-tag :bridgehead]` The work queue code also has functions that support "broadcast" scatter/gather patterns.
+Scatter/Gather Work TasksThe work queue code also has functions that support "broadcast" scatter/gather patterns.
 For example, the main thread can fire off "statistics gathering" work tasks at each worker thread, and then wait/block until there are responses from all worker threads.

 Most communication between the main thread and worker threads uses the scatter/gather facility.